Pressiix/monorepo-commerce/README.md

-# README.md for Blog Monorepo
+# README.md for Monorepo

-# Blog Monorepo

-This project is a monorepo setup using Turbo Repo that contains both a frontend and a backend application for an online blog posting platform.
-Users can create, view, and manage blog posts, as well as log in with mock credentials.
+This project is a monorepo setup using Turbo Repo that contains both a frontend and a backend application for an online e-commerce platform.
+Users can view available tickets in store and can add/remove from the cart

 ## Project Structure

 ```
-blog-monorepo
+monorepo-commerce
 ├── apps
 │   ├── frontend
 │   └── backend